ptdriscoll/aws-s3/README.md

 9. To run Hugo as a development server, open a TCP port:

     - Go to your EC2 instances, and click on the title that starts with aws-cloud9 and is in a running state
-	- Click on the Security tab, then the Security groups link, then the Edit inbound rules button, and then the Add rule button
+    - Click on the Security tab, then Security groups link, then Edit inbound rules button, and then Add rule button
     - Set the Port range to `8080` and the Source to `0.0.0.0/0` and then click the Save rules button
     - Navigate back to the Cloud9 console and run `curl ipinfo.io` to get the testing IP address
     - Run `hugo serve --bind=0.0.0.0 --port=8080 --baseURL=http://<IP address>/`